AnonymousUser384/G-TransEval/README.md

 # G-TransEval
 Official Implement for paper "On the Evaluation of Neural Code Translation: Taxonomy and Benchmark".
-The related files are placed in different folders.

 ## Benchmark Data
 The test files of C++, Java, C#, JavaScript and Python are placed in the `G-TransEval` folder, each of while contains 400 samples.